 When there are facts, of course, there are fallacies, and employee advocacy also has its fair share of dangerous myths that could take a toll on your campaign if left uncorrected.

 To shed some light on this issue, here are the ten misconceptions about employee advocacy that you need to be aware of and eliminate in your system if you want your campaigns to succeed.

-It’s All About Advocating For Your Employees
+6 It’s All About Advocating For Your Employees

 While it’s true that it requires employees to work, it doesn’t mean you advocate on behalf of your employees (in the legal sense).

 What employee advocacy truly means is to ask your employees to act as marketers and advocates on your company’s behalf.

 7 It’s About Creating ‘Fake Employees’

 Some companies create fake social media profiles, complete with fake names, credentials, and fake photos.